Meets Friday 2:30?-4:50pm (Physics Colloquium will generally be 3:30-end)

 PHYS 499.
 SENIOR PROJECT IN PHYSICS (3 credits, honors credit) Program of study and research in a special area of physics selected in consultation with a faculty member and approved by the depart ment chair.
 Project results evaluated by a faculty panel.
 A student who receives credit for PHYS 499 may not also receive credit towards the major in PHYS 459.
 PRQ: PHYS 374 and senior standing in physics.

-Faculty and their suggestions for topics.
-For faculty who have not suggested topics, please check their recent scholarly publications to and their interests and expertise.
+Faculty and either their suggestions for topics or description of their expertise.
+The research active faculty in the department will have websites that discuss their interests and expertise.
 Students are encouraged to start talking to faculty NOW!.
 The topic and its boundaries need to be defined (and approved by faculty mentor) in under 2 weeks into the semester.